Functions of Social Stratification Best Sociology Optional Coaching, Sociology Optional Syllabus.

 How it is interdependent?

-• Functionalists uphold that relationship between social groups in society is one of cooperation and inter- dependence.
+• Functionalists uphold that relationship between social groups in society is one of cooperation and interdependence.
 Parsons explains that in a highly specialized industrial society, some people specialize in organization and planning while others follow their directives.
 Certain positions are functionally more important in society than others.
 These are often ranked higher in the social hierarchy and fetch greater rewards than others.
 This inevitability leads to inequality in distribution of power and prestige.
 So According to Parsons- ‘Every society is based upon consensus in terms of norms and values’.

 Why it is necessary for the society?

-Kinsley Davis and Wilbert Moor: They discussed the issues of functional necessity of stratification, determinants of positional rank, societal functions and stratification, and variation in stratified system at length.
+Kingsley Davis and Wilbert Moor: They discussed the issues of functional necessity of stratification, determinants of positional rank, societal functions and stratification, and variation in stratified system at length.
 They explained that unequal distribution rights and perquisites making for social inequality provides the motivation to people to perform duties associated with a given position and to achieve position that affords more prestige and esteem.

 Social inequality therefore ensures that “the most important positions are conscientiously filled by the most qualified persons.
 Hence every society, no matter how simple or complex, must differentiate persons in terms of both prestige and esteem, and must therefore possess a certain amount of institutionalized inequality” (Davis and Moore).

 The positions that carry the best reward and highest rank are those that are excessively important for society, and require greatest training or talent.
 They clarify that in effect, a society needs to accord sufficient reward to position of high rank only to ensure that they are filled competently.
 It may also be understood that a position important in one society may not be equally important in another one.
-Kinsley Davis and Wilbert Moor summarizes their central argument in the following words :
+Kingsley Davis and Wilbert Moore summarizes their central argument in the following words :

 • “Certain positions in any society are functionally more important than others, and require special skills for their performance.
 Only a certain number of individuals in any society have the talents which can be trained into the skills appropriate to these positions.